abbbi/virtnbdbackup/README.md

 ## Point in time recovery

-Option `--until` allows to perform a point in time restore up to a desired checkpoint.
-The checkpoint name has to be specified as reported by the dump option (`checkpointName`), example:
+Option `--until` allows to perform a point in time restore up to the desired checkpoint.
+The checkpoint name has to be specified as reported by the dump option (`checkpointName`), for example:

 ```
 virtnbdrestore -i /tmp/backupset/ -a restore -o /tmp/restore --until virtnbdbackup.2